xFairyzz/orbitalstrike/README.md

 > **Permission:** `orbital.use`
 > → Default: **OPs only**
-> → With LuckPerms: `/lp group default permission set orbital.use false`
+> → Should work with any Perms Plugin

 ---